jeong2624/GWAS/README.md

 # GWAS

-The page provides code written in python and provides a GWAS analysis pipeline.
+The page provides codes written in python and R.
+These codes provide a GWAS analysis pipeline.
+Before using these codes, you need to install plink.